dariosaldia/kafka_fundamentals/labs/lab4_delivery_semantics/README.md

 **Expected behavior:**
 - Messages are processed first, then committed.
-- If processing fails, the message is retried on restart (duplicates possible).
+- If processing fails, the message is retried on restart.
+- Duplicates appear if the consumer crashes after processing a message but before committing its offset.
+- Reprocessed messages are duplicates because the offset commit lags behind processing.
 - Example:
 ```
 ✅ PROCESSED (post) p2 @ 0 key=Some("u1") => Event { user_id: "u1", action: "click", value: 1 }